PalladioSimulator/Palladio-Build-DependencyTool/README.md

 # Palladio-Build-DependencyTool
-Tool to analyze the dependencies of Palladio project for the [build process](https://build.palladio-simulator.com/).
+Tool to analyze the dependencies of [Palladio projects](https://www.palladio-simulator.com/) for the [build process](https://build.palladio-simulator.com/).

 ## Maven
 By means of the instruction `mvn clean package`, the tool can be packed into an [uber jar](https://maven.apache.org/plugins/maven-shade-plugin/), including its dependencies.
-This jar can be found in at `.\target\deploy\dependencytool.jar` after successful compilation.
+This jar can be found in at `./target/deploy/dependencytool.jar` after successful compilation.

 ## CLI Options
 * Required options: `-o`, `-at`